Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-9.md

 \end{array}
 $$

-The first attack uses the fact that modifying $c_2$ has no effect on the first plaintext block.
-The second attack uses the fact that flipping every bit in the IV flips every bit inm1.
+*The first attack uses the fact that modifying $c_2$ has no effect on the first plaintext block.
+The second attack uses the fact that flipping every bit in the IV flips every bit in $m_1$.*

-Again, in all of these cases, the decrypt subroutine is being called on a different (but related) ciphertext than the one returned by eavesdrop.
+*Again, in all of these cases, the DECRYPT subroutine is being called on a different (but related) ciphertext than the one returned by EAVESDROP.*

 ### Discussion